-In order to allow flexibility in designing a student's program and to ensure that all students can qualify for the secondary school diploma, substitutions may be made for a limited number of compulsory credit courses.
-Principals may replace up to three compulsory courses with courses from the remainder of those that meet the compulsory credit requirements.
+To allow flexibility in designing a student's program and to ensure that all students can qualify for the secondary school diploma, substitutions may be made for a limited number of compulsory credit courses.
+Administrators may replace up to three compulsory courses with courses from the remainder of those that meet the compulsory credit requirements.